 The program provides English Language Learners (ELLs) with structured skills development in English and native language support from bilingual-certified teachers.

-The Dual Language Bilingual Education program is offered at five campuses:
+The Dual Language Bilingual Education program is offered at seven campuses:

 - Carleston Elementary